lsst-sqre/sqr-041/index.rst

   For third-party components deployed in the Science Platform such as Argo CD, ideally upstream should support CSP and present a complete CSP, and Rubin Observatory could potentially assist via upstream pull requests.
   For internally-developed components, Rubin Observatory should modify those applications to send a CSP.
   Alternately, NGINX could add a CSP at the Kubernetes ingress.

+See `DMTN-193`_ for additional discussion of these recommendations.

 .. _gaps-authentication: